-On perceived duality of life (yin yang, complementarity)…
+On yin yang and perceived duality of life

 But one of life’s greatest confusions stems from our tendency to divide the world into polarities, an immensely limiting impulse.

-When confronted with the world’s complexity, we default into navigating it by creating artificial binaries, perceiving contradiction where they might in fact only be complementarity.
+When confronted with the world’s complexity, we default into navigating it by creating artificial binaries, perceiving contradiction when they are complementary.

 “Two things can be true at once — even opposing truths.”